The process of writing a novel is as long as a long road showing you nothing but a thick fog of cluelessness.

 To make it easier for you, others have done the same as well, they visit real-life locations to tickle their creativity.

 For example, J.K.
 Rowling fulfilled her novel settings in Harry Potter while she rode a train for a long-distance ride.

 The scene sketches are the scenes you wish to include in your book.
-Any scene you have in mind.
-These are random events you want your characters experience.
+Any random events you want your characters experience.
 It could also be a series of rough ideas your story should contain.

 During the writing process, there are times when one of these ideas won’t be included in the story and perhaps in the next book.
 The important thing is you note the important scenes that your book will contain.

 This is what I do with my book “Accidental Quest.”
 I used index cards to record the scenes I want to write.
 At the top portion, I write the main event; underneath are the notes or highlights of that event in bullet form.

 Step 6: Create a novel outline.

 By the way, why do you need to create a novel outline for your works?